kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v5.1.0307, 29 Sep 2022:
+-Bug-fix: Removed the stutter when the map is open.
+The bug was introduced when the sort by name then sector was added in a previous version.
+-Bug-fix: Trade Analytic mod's location and intended sector destination display wasn't working.
+-Bug-fix: Auto-expand feature was preventing the subordinates list from collapsing.
+Note that the base-game's functionality have station subordinates lists closed by default.

 v5.1.0306, 18 Sep 2022:
 -Tweak: Expanding a fleet or a station will auto expand their ship sections.
 -New feature: Callbacks to support Trade Analytic's new idlers and away icons and location (final sector destination) ship row data.